toddaustin07/Edge-ONVIF-Driver/README.md

 For future use to select ONVIF subscription type to accommodate various camera capabilities

 ### UserID and Password
-This is the access credentials required to access your camera, initially set up in the camera manufacturer's app
+This is the access credentials required to access your camera, initially set up in the camera manufacturer's app.
+- **Do not use camera passwords containing the characters '@' or '?'.**

 ## Device Controls screen
 ### Main section